AI-btech-project/Robot_wherehouse_path-finder/README.md

 ## 📄 License

 This repository is currently unassigned an explicit open-source license.
-All rights are reserved by the project authors and the **AI-btech-project** organization.
+All rights are reserved by the project authors **Manish Punekar** and **Harshal Nimje** and the **AI-btech-project** organization.